datahub-project/datahub/docs/managed-datahub/observe/custom-assertions.md

 #### 2. Query

 The **Query**: This is the SQL query that will be used to evaluate the Table.
 The query should return a single row with a single column.
 Currently only numeric values are supported (integer and floats).
 The query can be as simple or as complex as you'd like, and can use any SQL features supported by your Data Warehouse.
 This requires that the configured user account has read access to the asset.
+Make sure to use the fully qualified name of the Table in your query.

 Use the "Try it out" button to test your query and ensure that it returns a single row with a single column.
 The query will be run against the Table in the context of the configured user account, so ensure that the user has read access to the Table.

 #### 3. Condition Type

-The **Condition Type**: This defines the conditions under which the Assertion will fail.
+The **Condition Type**: This defines the conditions under which the Assertion will **fail**.
 The list of supported operations is:
 - **Is Equal To**: The assertion will fail if the query result is equal to the configured value
 - **Is Not Equal To**: The assertion will fail if the query result is not equal to the configured value
 - **Is Greater Than**: The assertion will fail if the query result is greater than the configured value